Published On: February 27, 2025

 This electric software automatically calculates most computations, such as material takeoffs, labor estimation, and cost prediction.

-Among the most popular are Accubid, TurboBid, Trimble MEP, Electrical Bid Manager and Plan Swift.
+Among the most popular are Accubid, TurboBid, Trimble MEP, Electrical Bid Manager, and Plan Swift.
 Such applications provide the formula to speed up the estimation process and eradicate mistakes in humans, thereby being stable and easy to modify.

-Completion of The Estimation
+Completion of the Estimation

 Take your proposal to the client and break down all costs: labor, materials, permits, and equipment.
 In other words, be as transparent as possible in providing a client with as much information as possible about exactly how much you will charge them and when they will incur that expense.